OAburub/SLX/README.md

 #### `get(<key>)`
 Takes in a string representing the desired attribute's name, and returns the value of the attribute.
 Attributes are data stored and used by SCORM, and has plenty of useful information.
 Equivalent to `getStorylineObject().get(<key>)` or `getStorylineObject().attributes[<key>]`
 #### `getElement()`
-Returns the HTML5 element containing the object.
+Returns the HTML element containing the object.
 Useful for changing HTML attributes and CSS styles.
-If this function returns `undefined`, the element you are looking for does not have an HTML5 element attached to it.
+If this function returns `undefined`, the element you are looking for does not have an HTML element attached to it.
 ### JavaScript Fields
 #### `Id`
 Returns the ID of the object.